 Krista Connelly is a composer of contemporary art music with a strong interest in writing for dance.
 Her compositional output canvasses solo works, chamber ensembles, orchestra, wind band, chorus, jazz ensemble, and electronic media.
-Currently working on her doctorate at the University of Nebraska-Lincoln, she is a proponent for bringing new music to the community and is actively working toward this as a founding member of the LNK New Music Collective.
+Currently a doctoral candidate at the University of Nebraska-Lincoln, she is a proponent for bringing new music to the community and is actively working toward this as a founding member of the LNK New Music Collective.

 An avid traveler, she was recently a featured composer at the Electronic Music Midwest 2019 and the 2019 SCI National Conference in Albuquerque, NM.
 She was also a composer participant in Sävellyspaja 2018, the Oregon Bach Festival Composers’ Symposium 2016, and Quatuor Bozzini Lab 2016.
 She has studied composition at length with Greg Simon, Tyler G. White, Martin Kennedy, Jeff Jordan, and Tim Rolls, and has taken additional lessons with Samuel Adler, Christopher Butterfield, Owen Underhill, Jukka Tiensuu, Tomi Räisänen, Carter Pann, and Diana Blom.